Shubham07102003/SkyCastTube/README.md

-## SkyCastTube — Weather Intelligence Dashboard
+## SkyCastTube: Weather Intelligence Dashboard

 SkyCastTube is a full‑stack weather and media dashboard that lets you search any location, view current conditions and a 5‑day outlook, save queries to a local database, and export your data in multiple formats.
 It also surfaces weather‑related YouTube videos for the selected location.